-Scott Steen, Director of Operations
+Scott Steen, Executive Director

 Scott Steen has cultivated a lifelong passion for and interest in how people interact with the natural world.
 Scott first moved to Jackson in 1999, and apart from a few intermittent departures, has lived here ever since.
 Like so many others in the valley, he feels incredibly connected to this place.
 He has traveled extensively, worked in sustainability and outdoor and farm to table education, and found his way into (and out of) plenty of back country adventures.
 He is passionate about local food as both a celebration of community and culture, and as a key sustainability solution.
 He loves music, laughter, good friends, gardens, recycling, eating great food, and dressing up like a yeti.